K-D-Gallagher/eye-patterning/README.md

 ## Cell tracking

 After [segmenting cells](#part-1-segmentation-and-tracking-seg_tracking_driverm), we use the [munkres assignment algorithm](#step-4-tracking---hungarian-munkres-algorithm) to map cells between adjacent time points.
+This is prerequisite before any additional analysis can be completed.
 Here, we demonstrate how to display a representation of tracked cells via a color mask that uses a unique, random color to label each tracked object.
-This data is available for all four datasets.

 ![tracking_example](github_media/tracking.gif)